naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: Hmm....
 Let's give them a roadtrip alright.
 To HELL!
 Heheheh!!
 HAHAHAHAHAHA...!!

-Kranion: (cracking his knuckles) Time ta beat those losahs.
-Hey Cranion!
+Kranion: (cracking his knuckles) Time to beat those losahs.
+Hey, Cranion!

 Cranion: Nah, yah losers go have fun.

 Dino: I'm no loser!
 Right boss?

 Sticky: Shut it and get in the skull van!

+%

+# ACT II

+%

 Nadine Sad: (reading the map) Huh, this is really just a featureless barren wasteland.